sararom15/Assignment1_Exp_Ro_Lab/README.md

 ## System's Limitations
 The user actions is randomly defined by the system, and there exists neither a real relationship with the user nor a real pointing gesture.
-There is not a real live simulator to visualize the robot's motion.
+The robot has not a velocity to get him desired target position, and there is not a real simulator to view if the target is achieved.

 ## Possible technical Improvements

-A possible technical Improvement may be to implement a real simulator (as Stage,for example), creating a world (2D grid), giving a velocity, to plot the real motion of the robot.
+A possible technical improvements may be:
+1) create a real interaction with the user;
+2) Implement a real velocity to change the odometry of the robot;
+4) Implement a simulator (like Gazebo, Stage, Turtlesim,...).

 ## Author
 Sara Romano - sara.romano.15@gmail.com